-The first file, denoted m, is the manually checked annotated resource (e.g. a tree bank).
+The first file, denoted \mathbf{m} , is the manually checked annotated resource (e.g. a tree bank).
 The second file, denoted 0 (zero), is the output of the NLP system when applied to the original treebank text (0% errors).
-The third file, denoted n, is the output of the NLP system when applied to the text containing errors (e.g. n = 5% of the words in the file are misspelled).
-Clearly, a file containing n% errors is more difficult to parse than an error-free text and we want to determine how difficult.
+The third file, denoted \mathbf{n} , is the output of the NLP system when applied to the text containing errors (e.g. n = 5% of the words in the file are misspelled).
+Clearly, a file containing n% errors, n > 0, is more difficult to parse than an error-free text and the aim is to determine how difficult.